-Tiong Nam performed commendably despite the adverse operating conditions under the pandemic.
-On behalf of the Board of Directors, I would like to convey our gratitude to the management and employees for embodying and enabling our resilience during these challenging times.
+Tiong Nam's achievements in FY2023 are the fruition of our team's focus and efforts.
+On behalf of the Board of Directors, I would like to convey our gratitude to the management and employees for their hard work, expertise, and dedication that have been the driving force behind our success.

-We would also like to note our deepest appreciation to our stakeholders, including customers, business partners, associates, suppliers, financial institutions, regulatory bodies, and shareholders for their constant support.
+We are grateful to our valued customers for their trust and confidence in Tiong Nam.
+We would also like to note our deepest appreciation to our stakeholders, including business partners, associates, suppliers, financial institutions, regulatory bodies, and shareholders for their constant support.